 ExpressVPN is another one of the great VPN companies out there.
 As the name implies, ExpressVPN’s speed is considered legendary that it can deliver a fast internet experience and secure connection at the same time.
 Aside from the speed, what makes ExpressVPN different from the multitude of services out there?

-ExpressVPN is one of the largest VPN services available with over 3000 servers in 164 locations in 94 countries so there’s practically no limit where users can go.
+ExpressVPN is one of the most significant VPN services available with over 3000 servers in 164 locations in 94 countries, so there’s practically no limit where users can go.
 ExpressVPN is also flexible and supports all major operating systems on computers and mobile devices.
 It also supports router configurations on many router brands and allows the subscriber to connect up to three devices under one subscription.
 More devices can be added through additional subscriptions.